endatabas/endb-book/src/appendix/why.md

 and [graphs](https://en.wikipedia.org/wiki/Neo4j) in the 2000s
 to [JSON in the 2010s](https://en.wikipedia.org/wiki/MongoDB).
 Despite all this, the most successful semi-structured document store, as of 2023, is a Postgres database with JSON columns.
-Database users desire flexible storage and querying -- but yesterday's weather says they desire SQL more.
+Database users desire flexible storage and querying — but yesterday's weather says they desire SQL more.

 SQL has four identities, four histories.
 There is an SQL of academia, born of
 [Codd's relational algebra (1970)](https://www.endatabas.com/references.html#10.1145/362384.362685) and [Chamberlin/Boyce SEQUEL (1974)](https://www.endatabas.com/references.html#10.1145/800296.811515),
-grown over decades with research like Snodgrass/Jensen's TSQL2, which had a heavy influence on SQL:2011.
+grown over decades with research like Snodgrass/Jensen's TSQL2.
 Then there is the SQL of industry, the many-tentacled leviathan of IBM, Oracle, and Microsoft: the SQL sold to businesses and governments, ceaselessly bifurcated into new dialects with each version and implementation.
-Between these two rests the SQL of the ISO specification -- unified across 11 published standards, from SQL-86 to SQL:2023, spanning thousands of pages, adhered to by no single database.
+Between these two rests the SQL of the ISO specification — unified across 11 published standards, from SQL-86 to SQL:2023, spanning thousands of pages, adhered to by no single database.
 Last, there is colloquial SQL, the language one refers to by the question, "do you know SQL?"
 These four threads are intertwined across four decades, making it very difficult to clearly define what is meant by "SQL", even in very narrow contexts.
 Colloquial SQL is perhaps of greatest interest to us.
-This is the ubiquitous query language a new database must implement to succeed.
+This is the ubiquitous query language any new database must implement to succeed.

 Khoshafian and Copeland introduced the [Decomposition Storage Model (DSM)](https://www.endatabas.com/bibliography.html#10.1145/318898.318923) in 1985.
 The four decades that followed saw any number of approaches to data analytics.
-Most of the time, however, these tended to demand labour-intensive data logistics: data was piped, streamed, dumped, and copied into denormalized cubes and time-series databases.
+Most of the time, however, these demanded expensive data acrobatics: data was piped, streamed, dumped, and copied into denormalized cubes and time-series databases.
 As humanity grew out of the batch processing of the 1980s into the always-online society of the 2020s, analytics data became another form of operational data and parts of this pipeline were looped back to users and customers.
 Hybrid Transactional/Analytical Processing (HTAP) promises a simpler, natural successor to OLTP and OLAP systems.
-For many businesses, the transactional/analytical divide is as arbitrary as deleting data in 2026 because hard disks were expensive in 1986.
+For many businesses, the transactional/analytical divide is as arbitrary as destroying data with every state change.

+Humanity will arbitrarily destroy data in 2026 because hard disks were expensive in 1986.
+We will wastefully query data with multiple systems in 2026 because CPUs were slow in 1986.

 * [ ] SQLite
 * [ ] Arrow = "not a free-for-all"
 * [ ] pragmatism / elitism

 ## Timing

+* [ ] incumbents

 outside => in: